2 Timothy 2 – Advice to a Young Pastor

 a.
 Be strong: This was an important encouragement.
 Paul knew that Timothy would need strength and endurance to fulfill the calling God gave him.

 i.
 Again, this is one of the twenty-five times Paul encouraged Timothy to be strong and endure in his work in Ephesus.
-It seems that Timothy was naturally timid and easily discouraged so he needed to be told often, “Be strong.”
+Perhaps Timothy was naturally timid and easily discouraged, or perhaps he was a man of normal courage who had great responsibilities.
+He needed to be told often, “be strong.”

 b.
-Be strong: God is always there to give us strength; He gives power to the weak, and to those who have no might, He increases strength . . . those that wait on the Lord shall renew their strength (Isaiah 40:29, 30).
+Be strong: God is always there to give us strength; He gives power to the weak, and to those who have no might, He increases strength… those that wait on the LORD shall renew their strength (Isaiah 40:29, 31).
 However, we must receive this strength, therefore Paul had to encourage Timothy to be strong.

 i.
 God makes the resource of His strength available to us (Ephesians 6:10-11).
 Yet it does not come as we sit back passively and suppose that God will simply pour it into us.
 He brings His strength to us as we seek Him and rely on Him instead of our own strength.